pachyderm/docs/content/2.3.x/getting-started/local-installation.md

 `pachctl` is a command-line tool that you can use to interact
 with a Pachyderm cluster in your terminal.

-!!!
-Attention
+{{% notice warning %}}
 Pachyderm now offers **universal Multi-Arch docker images that can serve both ARM and AMD users**.

 - Brew users: The download of the package matching your architecture is automatic—nothing specific to do.
 - Debian-based and other Linux flavors users not relying on [Homebrew](https://docs.brew.sh/Homebrew-on-Linux):

   Run `uname -m` to identify your architecture, then choose the command in the `AMD` section below if the output is `x86_64` , or `ARM` if it is `aarch64`.
+{{% /notice %}}

 1. Run the corresponding steps for your operating system: